fenago/machine-learning-for-finance/lab_guides/Lab_3.md

-This chapter has shown that it is possible, and often useful, to aid a machine learning model with some rule-based system.
+This lab has shown that it is possible, and often useful, to aid a machine learning model with some rule-based system.
 You might also have noticed that the images in the dataset were all cropped to show only one plant.